Home | Blog Index | Blog Archives | Christianity & Faith Essays

 On the morning of the 19th last month, I turned west on Highway 161 on my way to work when my truck's engine started producing a loud knocking noise.
 I immediately called off work and limped it over to the shop.
 The verdict was worst-case: a slow leak at the oil filter had drained two and a half quarts of oil over the course of the last two months (the date of my last oil change), and the engine was a loss.
 With the truck out of warranty, that was the end of my Ford era.

 I spent the rest of the day on an intensive car search, finally settling on a pre-owned 4-door Toyota Yaris.
 With a highway mpg of 35, this vehicle has dramatically cut my fuel costs for upcoming seasons.
 Despite its much smaller size, it is comfortable and has plenty of room for all of my gear.
-After about 4 full days of work, I finished installing all of my support systems (power, laptop, chargers, cables and switches) and the new vehicle is now fully equipped for storm observing.
+After about 4 full days of work, I finished installing all of my support systems (power, laptop, chargers, cables and switches) and the new vehicle is now fully equipped for storm photography.
 Its first storm outing was the October 22 lightning barrage.

 The Ranger in action in 2010 (left), and the Yaris in 2012 (right).